MartinMerkli/httpanalyzer/README.md

 ## Dependencies

 Python 3.6 or newer is required.
-Older version do not work.
+Older versions do not work.